[AD: Sponsored – Updated March 2022]

 A trip to the City doesn’t have to be expensive.
 There are many free and cheap things to do in London that include museums, art galleries, parks and walks as well as general sightseeing.
 Read on to find my suggestions, as well as ways to get the best deal for tourist attractions.

-As we are easing out of lockdown, check current restrictions before travelling or organising your free and cheap things to do in London – changes may temporarily be in place.
+Even though we are out of lockdown, always check current restrictions before travelling or organising your free and cheap things to do in London – changes may still temporarily be in place.

 How to Get the Best Deal for an Open Top Bus Tour in London